q&a page 9

-A: Unless they have the name of Hashem written out, invitations, newspapers , Tzedaka letters etc. with Torah written on them can be wrapped in a plastic bag and either discarded directly, according to many Poskim or left out at the curb for the trash collectors to discard so it will be done indirectly, according to the more stringent Poskim.
+A: Unless they have the name of Hashem written out, invitations, newspapers , Tzedaka letters etc. with Torah written on them can be wrapped in a plastic bag and either discarded directly, according to many Poskim or, put in the recycables bin as opposed to the regular dirty garbage, if possible, or left out at the curb for the trash collectors to discard so it will be done indirectly, according to the more stringent Poskim.

 444) Q: What were the Simanim that Rachel [Imeinu] gave to Leah that Yaakov [Avinu] told her?